European Defence League: Formation

 Andreassen stated that "[the NDL] is not against ordinary Muslims, only the fundamentalist groups", and said that the NDL has Muslim members.
 She has said that the NDL also opposes radical Norwegian extreme right groups.
 Both Andreassen and former spokesperson Remi Huseby has previously joined the EDL for demonstrations in England.
 A demonstration was announced for 26 March on the group's web pages.
 Permission from the police to protest was never sought, and the leader, Andreassen, warned members against taking part.

 On 9 April, the day of the anniversary of the German invasion of Norway in 1940, the NDL organised a protest against what it called a "Muslim occupation of Norway" at Akershus Fortress in Oslo.
 Before the demonstration was held, both the NDL and the police confirmed that the NDL was under threat from both extreme left and extreme right groups, the latter due to their expulsion from the group.
 The demonstration failed to gather more than a dozen supporters, while a representative of the EDL held a guest appeal.
 Then-leader Lena Andreassen also gave a speech to the NDL protesters who had turned up.
 At the same time, an anti-racist counter-protest at Jernbanetorget nearby gathered between 700 and 1,000 people.
 The police later stated that both demonstrations had been peaceful, and without clashes.

 Four days after the demonstration, on 13 April, the EDL broke its ties with the NDL's then-present leadership.
 Lena Andreassen and her leadership was subsequently thrown out of the group.
 Andreassen would then resign her membership completely.
-Following the failed demonstration, Ronny Alte, a high school teacher from Stokke, Vestfold, was announced as the new leader of the NDL.
+Following the failed demonstration, Ronny Alte, a high school teacher from Stokke Municipality in Vestfold, was announced as the new leader of the NDL.
 He stated in an interview in August that ever since the leadership struggle earlier that year, the organisation has been led by five administrators (including Alte), supported by the leadership of the EDL.
 Alte said that the organisation distances itself from any use of violence, and he also asserted that it has become a gentler organisation than under its previous leadership.
 He also maintained that the NDL supports the nation of Israel.